Development margin

 Why use both development margin and profit on cost?

 They measure different things.
-A project can hit a 20% margin but only a 12% profit on cost if it's capital-heavy.
+A project can hit 20% margin but only 12% profit on cost if it is capital-heavy.
 Both need to clear hurdles to be a real go.

 See these numbers in your own feasibility.